fairview/django-peavy/README.rst

       $ django-admin.py migrate peavy --database=peavy

-   (Of course, if you chose a different name for the database, use that.)
+   (Of course, if you chose a different name for the database, use that in these last two commands.)

    If you omit the app name, you may encounter errors with other apps whose migrations South tries to run.